MarjoKun/MarjoKun/README.md

 <h1>Unity C# Programmer</h1>

 <h2>About me:</h2>
 For 5.5 years I have worked for company which main focus were VR/AR applications for clients.
 I have been working on plenty of projects with different technologies and challenges, every new project was different from previous one.
-Because of that I was able to learn a lot about programming, different technologies and SDK, approaches, contacts with clients, programming paterns and a lot more.
+Because of that I was able to learn a lot about programming, different technologies and SDK, approaches, contacts with clients, programming patterns, project management, documentations, diagrams and a lot more.
 My journey was long and full of adventures.

 <h2>SDK I have been working with:</h2>